Frequently asked questions: COVID Alert SA app

 Reporting that I have tested positive for COVID-19 to the COVID Alert SA app

 Yes.
-It is up to each app user to report their diagnosis.
-Remember that you remain anonymous at all times.
+It is up to each user to report their diagnosis voluntarily.
+Remember that your identity is not revealed to other users who receive the notification.
 Your close contact will not be provided any detail other than the date of contact, so they know how many days they would need to quarantine.

 By going to “Alert Others”, you will be able to select “Alert others of close contact”.
 You will remain anonymous.
 You will be asked to enter the unique personal identification number (PIN) the National Department of Health sent you along with your COVID‑19 test result, as well as your date of birth – these details are required to safeguard your unique PIN and to make sure your test result is valid.

 You will then be asked to share your device’s random codes from the past 14 days to initiate the process of notifying others app users that they have been in contact with someone who has COVID-19 and that they may have been exposed to COVID‑19 as a result.